Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 - Apple Tea: even if you’re not an avid tea drinker, I recommend you sip the hot apple tea in the traditional pear-shaped tea cups.
 It’s an experience in itself!

 Turkey has so much to offer to a traveler.
 The history, the culture, the architecture, the food, fairy chimneys, ancient cities, and the ocean.
 The list seems endless.
-It is a gem of a destination and a must-visit in your lifetime.
-It is a trip I hold very dearly in my heart, and I am sure you will too.
+It is a gem of a destination and a place to visit in Turkey during your lifetime.
+It is a trip I hold very dearly in my heart, and I am sure you will, too.

-Now that you have your Turkey in 2 weeks guide, tell us, how many days in Turkey are now all planned out?
+Now that you have your 2 weeks in Turkey guide, tell us, how many days will you travel in Turkey?